 Part 2 will cover: putting what you've learned into practice with a pricing spreadsheet, what to do if your resulting prices are too high and how to refine and adjust into the future.

-If you're ready to start finalising your pricing formula and put it into practice in your business, then read on below to continue from the first part.
+If you're ready to start finalising your pricing formula and put it into practice in your business, then scroll down below to continue reading the first part.

 Putting this into practice: